johnroutledge/milestone-project-1/README.md

 **Strategy**

-User needs:  visa/immigration advice, basic English language tips/help, general interest in life in the UK.
+User needs:  visa/immigration advice, English language tips/help, general interest in life in the UK.

 Having charted various opportunities/problems with associated perceived values of importance and viability, I decided that the website should focus on three main areas: Visa advice, 'survival' English lessons and a gallery giving a window to